-|Law Summary||ORDINANCE ON THE AVOIDANCE OF PACKAGING WASTE2 makes manufacturers responsible for taking back the packaging of their products and sets targets for refilling and recycling rates|
+|Law Summary||ORDINANCE ON THE AVOIDANCE OF PACKAGING WASTE makes manufacturers responsible for taking back the packaging of their products and sets targets for refilling and recycling rates.|

-|Date Implemented||January 1, 2003(Packaging ordinance was passed July 1, 1993, but container deposits were not put into effect until 2003)|
+|Date Implemented||1/1/2003(Packaging ordinance was passed 7/1/1991, but container deposits were not put into effect until 2003; later updated in 2019)|

-|Containers Covered||Glass, aluminum, plastic drink containers between .1 and 3 litres|
+|Containers Covered||Glass, aluminum, and plastic drink containers between 100mL to 3L. |

 |Amount of Deposit||

 Return to retail

 Redemption rate (2018):